Mind Lab Pro Review [2024]

 • Caffeine anhydrous

-There aren’t a ton of non-caffeinated generalized nootropics that are as high-quality as Mind Lab Pro, so if you struggle with a caffeine sensitivity, we recommend Mind Lab Pro over others.
-Plus, Hunter Focus is slightly more expensive than Mind Lab Pro unless you buy four bottles at once, though you will get more bang for your buck with their longer ingredient list.
+There aren’t a ton of non-caffeinated generalized nootropics, so if you struggle with a caffeine sensitivity, we recommend Mind Lab Pro over others.
+However, the addition of caffeine in Hunter Focus will likely increase your alertness, which may make the supplement feel more effective.
+That being said, Hunter Focus is slightly more expensive than Mind Lab Pro (starting at $90 for one bottle), though you will get more bang for your buck with its longer ingredient list.

 Focused nootropics

 While Mind Lab Pro is our preferred non-caffeinated generalized nootropic, Thesis is our favorite nootropic overall.
-They offer six different formulas in both caffeinated and non-caffeinated forms.
+Thesis offers six different formulas in both caffeinated and non-caffeinated forms.
 (Caffeine comes in its own capsule, which you can choose to omit.)
-The closest to Mind Lab Pro is their Logic blend, which includes:
+The closest to Mind Lab Pro is Thesis’ Logic blend, which includes:

 • Phosphatidylserine